 We have already talked about the most common type of possession schedule in Texas family law cases: possession order or modified standard possession order.
 However, the circumstances and facts of your family law case may call for a different setup in terms of parenting time and scheduling.
 In this section of today's blog post, we're going to talk about those different types of possession orders and how they can impact your family.

-Although joint managing conservator's typically do not share rights and duties to the kids in an exact even fashion they do share fairly even fashion across the board except when it comes to things like the right to determine the primary residence of the children as well as the right to receive child support.
+Although joint managing conservator's typically do not share rights and duties to the kids in an exact even fashion, they do share fairly even fashion across the board except when it comes to things like the right to determine the primary residence of the children as well as the right to receive child support.
 Medical, educational, and other decisions are usually made in tandem as a team.
-This forces parents to be able to work together and truly co-parent even after difficult circumstances associated with a child custody or divorce case.
+This forces parents to work together and truly co-parent even after difficult circumstances associated with a child custody or divorce case.

 Travel, as well, can be difficult to manage when it comes to having small children travel out of state.
 For that reason, Visitation may be restricted to two particular times of the year.
 For example, you may see families under a sole managing conservatorship allocate a month or even six weeks of straight possession for the possessory Conservatory in the summer months.
-This allows the parent to take advantage of as much time as possible with their children while not disrupting the children's school and extracurricular schedule throughout the year.
+This allows the parent to take advantage of as much time as possible with their children while not disrupting their school and extracurricular schedule throughout the year.

 What can happen next?
 The most likely outcome is that you and your co-parent during your family law case would need to be able to work together to negotiate a settlement when it comes to Visitation time.
-It is unreasonable to believe that your Co-parent is going to allow for traditional or standard possession orders to go into place in your case.
-If there are concerns about your ability to remain sober that puts into question your willingness or ability to do things like keep your home safe and not drive under the influence of alcohol or drugs.
+It is unreasonable to believe that your Co-parent will allow for traditional or standard possession orders to go into place in your case.
+If there are concerns about your ability to remain sober, that puts into question your willingness or ability to do things like keep your home safe and not drive under the influence of alcohol or drugs.
 This cuts to the core of whether or not you can spend time with your children.

 Supervised Visitation in a Texas family log case

-Supervised Visitation typically takes place in two ways: the first would be at a supervised Visitation facility And the second would be with a family member or friend performing the supervision.
+Supervised Visitation typically takes place in two ways: the first would be at a supervised Visitation facility, And the second would be with a family member or friend performing the supervision.
 In Southeast Texas, many facilities will host Visitation sessions between you and your child while you have supervised Visitation assigned to you.
-Your family court order would reflect the dates, time, and location of the supervised Visitation that you have that would ensure that an employee of these facilities is available to supervise the Visitation.
+Your family court order would reflect the dates, time, and location of the supervised Visitation that you have to ensure that an employee of these facilities is available to supervise the Visitation.

 Stairstep Visitation in Texas family law cases

-the main concept behind stairstep Visitation in family law cases is that once you begin with supervised Visitation you can graduate into more independent Visitation with your child.
+the main concept behind stairstep Visitation in family law cases is that once you begin with supervised Visitation, you can graduate into more independent Visitation with your child.
 This means that you could eventually move from a supervised Visitation facility to having supervised Visitation with a friend or family member at a park or someone's home, having solo Visitation unsupervised with your child for a few hours here and there and eventually building yourself a position schedule where you can have your child overnight and over the weekend.